-The best way to ensure your dog is dry is to avoid their fur getting wet in the first place.
+The best way to ensure your pet is dry is to avoid their fur getting wet in the first place.
 So, if the weather forecast is poor, you may want to consider a practical and well-fitting dog coat.

-If your dog is susceptible to the cold, you may also want to bring a dog jumper to keep them extra cozy through the night.
+If your pet is susceptible to the cold, you may also want to bring a dog jumper to keep them extra cozy through the night.
 You certainly don’t want to put a wet jacket back on them and, even if their coat is dry, it will likely be too bulky and uncomfortable for use overnight.

 I’m a huge fan of the Equafleece jumpers and suits.
 They’re comfortable, well-fitting, snug, and even water-repellant for use outside on a damp day.

-While you’ll hopefully have an enjoyable and safe trip, it’s always a good idea to be prepared.
+While you’ll hopefully have an enjoyable and safe camping trip, it’s always a good idea to be prepared.
 If your dog gets injured or develops any other problem that might require veterinary attention, knowing the locations and details of nearby vets gives you one less thing to worry about.

 Make sure you also carry your dog’s health records.
 These can be helpful for an unfamiliar vet, especially if your dog has any medical conditions.